No matter how many years of homeschooling we have under our belt we all wonder, am I doing enough in my homeschool?

 Now, I don’t mean have they advanced a whole grade in every subject.
 The question is have they advanced.
 Think back to this time last year, do they know more than what they did then?
 Have they mastered multiplication when last year they were struggling?
 Is long division getting easier than it was 6 months ago?
 Are they reading longer books a little easier?
 Have they learned life skills like dressing themselves, how to bake a cake, ride a bike, or change a tire?
 These are the questions you need to ask yourself to truly answer this question.

-How are they doing in school?
+How are they doing in their homeschool programs?

 You are their teacher.
 You know how well they are doing in school.
 Deep down you know whether or not what you are doing with them is enough.
 Stop for a moment and think about your school day.
 Are they learning?
 Are they enjoying school?
-Are they doing better know than they were a month ago?
+Are they doing better now than they were a month ago?
 Chances are the answer to these are yes!

 You know what your child needs.
 This will look different for everyone.
 Do they NEED Art if they have a passion for music?
 Do they NEED to do that science experiment if they know the material and aren’t that interested in science?
 Do they need to read the Frog and Toad books when they’d rather read Batman?